bor0/gidti/manuscript/chapter5.md

 Analogously, a partial function is one that does not hold for at least one of the points above.
 If a function is total, its type can be understood as a precise description of what that function does.
 Idris differentiates total from partial functions.
 As an example, if we assume that we have a function that returns a `String`, then:

-1. If it’s total, it will return a `String` in finite time
+1. If it's total, it will return a `String` in finite time
-1. If it’s partial, then unless it crashes or enters in an infinite loop, it will return a `String`
+1. If it's partial, then unless it crashes or enters in an infinite loop, it will return a `String`

-In Idris, to define total functions we just put the keyword `total` in front of the function.
+In Idris, to define total functions we just put the keyword `total` in front of the function definition.
 So, for example, for the following program, we define two functions `test` and `test2`, a partial and a total one respectively:

 ```
 test : Nat -> String